Total talent management and Direct Sourcing Best practices

-TalenNet is a single doorway to recruit all talent categories- contingent, freelancers and full-time.
+TalentNet is a One Doorway to recruit all talent categories- contingent, freelancers and full-time.
 And you can do that while leveraging the power of your employer brand.

 The platform supports two-way communication with talent over multiple channels including email and SMS.
 You can also personalize the messages you send to candidates.
 An in-built Artificial Intelligence automatically matches the right talent with a role based on their skillset.

-These and other features make TalentNet a trusted direct sourcing platform for some of the biggest brands like Meta, Capgemini, BP and more.
-To further explore how TalentNet can help ease direct sourcing adoption, please book a product demo.
+These and other features make TalentNet a trusted Direct Sourcing platform for some of the biggest brands like Meta, Capgemini, bp and more.

 To learn more about how Direct Sourcing can directly impact your organization, book a demo with our TalentNet team today.